Prague Ratter is said to be the smallest dog breeds in terms of height. In terms of weight, Chihuahua or Bichon Frise

 Due to this problem, the puppy’s bite pattern becomes abnormal.
 Small-sized dog breeds are prone to this disease and can get it instantly.
 Some of the common symptoms of Retained Milk Teeth are swollen and red gums, bad breath, and improper teeth positions.

 If found any of the mentioned problems in your Pražský Krysařík, see your vet ASAP.
-The vet usually examines the puppy’s mouth and suggest some x-rays to diagnose the problem.
+The vet usually examines the puppy’s mouth and suggests some x-rays to diagnose the problem.

 The dislocation of kneecap from its actual position is known as Patellar Luxation.
 It is usually caused due to some genetic malformation.
 Also known as Kneecap Dislocation, it is one of the common abnormalities of the knee joint in small-sized dog breeds such as Pekingese, Chihuahua, Maltese, Toy Poodle, Jack Russel Terrier, and Yorkshire Terrier.

 The common symptoms of this painful disease are the abnormal movement of the hindlimb and sudden lameness.
 It is recommended to take your puppy to vet if these symptoms are witnessed.
 The vet may take a fluid test from the affected joint and some x-rays to diagnose the problem.

 The Prague Ratter is an all-rounder dog that won’t leave your lap.
 He is obedient, responsive, friendly, and amazingly fast.
 With fewer cons and health-related issues, we can easily choose them as one of the best small-sized dogs.